What checks can you do to help identify if an individual or firm (aka `Entity’) is regulated and authentic?

 - a client account apparently overseas — this is a breach of rules and is a key red warning

 - a strange or suspicious bank account name — such as the account name not being in the name of the law firm you are supposedly dealing with at all.
 You should see the full name and not some variation of the name.

 This is not a full list of suspicious warning signs.
 If you find one of these examples, it does not mean that you are dealing with a bogus law firm.
 However, if you see any of these warning signs, or anything else that is suspicious, you should act cautiously and take steps to safeguard your situation.
 You should take such legal and or professional advice that you consider necessary.

 Checks you should carry out

-If you become worried, because of the possibility of the theft, about the identity of a genuine CILEX Practitioner or CILEX Authorised Firm, speak to the individual or firm.
-They should tell you to contact us so we can help you.
+If you become worried about the possibility of theft, or about the identity of a genuine CILEX Practitioner or CILEX Authorised Firm, speak to the individual or firm concerned.
+They should tell you to contact us so that we can help you.

 You should search our Practitioner Directory to find the details of an individual and search our Firm Directory to check a firm.
 The Directories allow you to check that the individual or firm are qualified to carry out the work you require.
 There are sometimes bogus law firms or individuals who will not appear in our directories.

 - no ACCA member can deliver legal services through a firm authorised by the ACCA.